Ronnyjohan3121/Problem-Set-4-Predicting-Tweets-Group-7/README.md

 Specifically predict who each tweet belongs to.
 The information entries and training dataset contain the tweets from the accounts of three prominent Colombian politicians: Claudia López, Gustavo Petro, and Álvaro Uribe.
 The test data contains 500 tweets that are untagged

+-  DATA contains the train and test set used for this project
 -  The code used can be found in the files "Descriptivas_tweets_PS4.ipynb" and "Modelos tweets_PS4.ipynb".
 -  Views contains graphs that were used for descriptive analysis
 -  Documents contains the .pdf file uploaded to Bloque Neon and a link to "context" Github, a package designed by DNP for text data analysis in Colombia.